megler/nasaAPI/README.md

 # Fun with Fetch and NASA's API

-This is a small project where I played around with fetch you utilize NASA's APOD API.
+This is a small project where I played around with fetch to utilize NASA's APOD API.

 * [Fun with NASA](https://megler.github.io/nasaAPI/) - View the Fun with NASA API page